logzio/logz-docs/_source/user-guide/infrastructure-monitoring/promql-queries.md

 ![PromQL search labels and values](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/promql-search-values.png)

-If you're not sure what metrics your dashboard containts, which labels it includes or the values you can search for, clicking on **Metrics browser** lets you view all of the data, and build the query that fits your needs.
+If you're not sure what metrics your dashboard contains, which labels it includes, or the values you can search for, click on **Metrics browser** to view all of the data, and build the query that fits your needs.

 ![PromQL cheatsheet](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/query-cheatsheet.png)

 ### Additional resources

-Read more about Prometheus, PromQL and how you can use it in Logz.io:
+Read more about Prometheus, PromQL, and how you can use it in Logz.io:

 * [An Intro to PromQL: Basic Concepts & Examples](https://logz.io/blog/promql-examples-introduction/#promqlintroduction)
 * [Basics of querying Prometheus](https://prometheus.io/docs/prometheus/latest/querying/basics/)